Running Jobs

 account_name

 is the name of an account available to you.
-If you don’t know the account(s) available to you, ask your technical representative or submit a support request.‑‑time=time
+If you don’t know the account(s) available to you, run the following command (shell script) to view a list of your batch account names:/sw/cc.users/tools/my.accounts

 time